gaultier/blog/sha.md

 - We can compute the hash of each piece in parallel for example in a thread pool, since each piece is independent.
 That works and that's what [libtorrent did/does](https://blog.libtorrent.org/2011/11/multi-threaded-piece-hashing/), but that assumes that the target computer has cores to spare, and it creates some complexity:
   + We need to implement a thread pool (spawning a new thread for each piece will not perform well) and pick a reasonable thread pool size given the number of cores, in a cross-platform way
   + We need a M:N scheduling logic to compute the hash of M pieces on N threads.
 It could be a work-stealing queue where each thread picks the next item when its finished with its piece, or we read the whole file in memory and split the data in equal parts for each thread to plow through (but beware that the data for each thread must be aligned with the piece size!)
-  + We would have high contention: in the real program, we update a bitfield to know which piece is valid or not, and every thread would contend on this (perhaps more so with the work-stealing queue than with the 'split in equal parts' approach).
+  + We would have high contention: in the real program, right after we checked the actual hash against the expected hash, we update a bitfield to remember which piece is valid or not.
+Every thread would contend on this (probably more so with the work-stealing approach than with the 'split in equal parts' approach where we could avoid locking and contention entirely).
 - We can implement SHA1 with SIMD.
 That way, it's much faster regardless of the build level.
 Essentially, we do not rely on the compiler auto-vectorization that only occurs at higher optimization levels, we do it directly.
 It has the nice advantage that we have guaranteed performance even when using a different compiler, or an older compiler that cannot do auto-vectorization properly, or if a new compiler version comes along and auto-vectorization broke for this code.
 Since it uses lots of heuristics, this may happen.